Paper bag: Properties

 Paper sacks are usually made of Kraft paper, which has the advantage of being soft and strong at the same time.
 The stretch or elongation increases the energy required to break the material.
 They can carry and protect products up to 50 kg, and adapt easily to the nature of their contents and to handling constraints.
 Depending on the product, the weight ratio of a paper sack to its contents can be up to 1:250.
 The strength is due to the arrangement of the fresh fibres used in kraft paper production.
 The bonding together of the fibres during production improves not only the strength, porosity and elasticity, but also the tear-resistance.

 One of the natural and unique characteristics of sack kraft paper is its porosity.
 Acting as a filter material, high-porosity paper enables the air used in the filling process for dry powdery goods to escape very quickly, without the need for air extraction systems.
 This makes it possible to achieve filling speeds of up to 3.5 sec for a 25 kg sack.

 Thanks to different paper sack constructions with glue, barrier, layer or surface concepts, paper sacks can also be moisture resistant.
 All moisture-proof sacks are compatible with regular paper sack filling machines.
 In especially adverse weather conditions, an extremely thin bioplastic, plastic or other adequate barrier film can be part of the surface layer in the paper sack construction for particularly effective protection.

 Added barrier film liners can also extend the shelf life in a range of different conditions.
 There are many different sack constructions especially designed to offer a good shelf life when paper sacks are exposed to extreme conditions such as damp, moisture, light, oxygen or carbon dioxide.
 Also, the correct storage and handling of paper sacks along the supply chain extends their shelf life.

 Paper sacks also provide a medium for promotional messages and sophisticated printing designs.
 Due to their natural, non-slippery texture and their construction, paper sacks can safely be handled, stacked, palletized and stored.
 User-friendly opening systems, such as a tear-open flap, allow quick and clean access to the contents without the use of tools such as knives.

 Construction

 Standard brown paper bags are made from kraft paper.
 Tote-style paper carrier bags, such as those often used by department stores or as gift bags, can be made from any kind of paper, and come in any color.
 There are two different styles of handles for paper carrier bags: flat handles and cord handles.
 Paper carrier bags made from virgin kraft paper are developed especially for demanding packaging.
 Paper bags can be made from recycled paper, with some local laws requiring bags to have a minimum percentage of post-consumer recycled content.

-Paper bags can be made to withstand more pressure or weight than plastic bags do.
+Paper bags can be made to withstand more pressure or weight than plastic bags do, especially when reinforced with bottom cardboard inserts that distribute dynamic loads evenly.